-In November 2006, we announced positive results from a Phase I clinical trial evaluating PTI-202.
+In 2006, we conducted and announced positive data from a Phase I clinical trial program of a second abuse-resistant drug candidate, called PTI-202.
+The active ingredient in PTI-202 is an opioid whose identity has not been made public.
 This clinical trial was designed to investigate the safety, tolerability, pharmacokinetics and pharmacodynamic profile of a single, oral dose of PTI-202 in healthy volunteers.
 We believe results also indicate PTI-202 is safe and well-tolerated and its release profile appears well-suited to use with a chronic pain population.
+Like Remoxy, PTI-202 is intended to meet the needs of physicians who appropriately prescribe opioid painkillers and who seek to minimize the risks of drug diversion, abuse or accidental patient misuse.
+In connection with the acceptance by the FDA of the IND for PTI-202, King made a milestone payment to us of \$5.0 million in August 2006.